Global Privacy Policy

 | Sold To or Shared With | Not sold for monetary or other valuable consideration and not shared for cross-context behavioral advertising. |

-Of the above categories of personal information, the following are categories of sensitive personal information the Company may collect from or about consumers, independent contractors, or job applicants:
+Of categories of personal information described above, certain information may constitute sensitive personal information, sensitive data, or special category personal data under applicable privacy laws, which the Company may collect from or about consumers, independent contractors, or job applicants:

 - Personal Identifiers (social security number, driver’s license or state identification card number, passport number)